msi-ris/Tutorials/rnaseq_cmd.md

 ```
 % module avail churp
 -------------------------------- /panfs/roc/soft/modulefiles.common --------------------------------
-churp/0.2.2-slurm
+churp/0.2.2-slurm  churp/0.2.3
 ```

-The only version of CHURP available is `0.2.2-slurm`.
-We will now load the module:
+There are two versions of CHURP available: `0.2.2-slurm` and `0.2.3`.
+We will load the latest version of the module:

 ```
-% module load churp/0.2.2-slurm
+% module load churp/0.2.3
+Latest changes: 2022-05-11
+ - agsmall (Agate) and amd512 (Mangi) partitions added
+ - Option --command-log added to group_template
+ - Option --tmp for requesting local scratch space during processing

+!!!
+NOTE !!!
+If you use Agate, we recommend you request 4000MB of memory per CPU

+!!!
+NOTE !!!
+To submit jobs to Agate, you must be logged in to an Agate login node (ssh agate.msi.umn.edu)
-This is CHURP version 0.2.2-slurm.
+This is CHURP version 0.2.3.
 CHURP can be called by running $CHURP.
 ```